-- 1. Test warning devices, horn, lights, and other safety equipment and accessories.
+- 1. Test warning devices, horn, lights, seat belt and other safety equipment and accessories.

 - 2. Start the engine and be sure all controls and systems operate freely and return to neutral properly.
 Check the:

-- Gauges, meters, and indicator lights
+- · Gauges, meters, and indicator lights

-- · Service brakes, inching pedal, and parking brakes
+- · Service brakes, inching pedal, and parking brake

-- Hydraulic controls: lift, tilt, and auxiliary (if installed)
+- · Hydraulic controls: lift, tilt, and auxiliary (if installed)

 - Accelerator

 - Directional control

-- Steering system
+- · Steering system

-- Lift mechanism and any attachments.
+- · Lift mechanism and any attachments.